acolombo1/Project-1/README.md

 # Project-1
-Project Hello Microverse at day 2
+"Hello Microverse" project, at day 2 from Microverse curriculum